-Classic fly-fishing phrase “Match The Hatch” is a wise guideline that is well known and practiced amongst the anglers for centuries.
+Classic fly-fishing phrase “Match The Hatch” is a wise guideline that is well known and practiced for centuries.
 However often the true meaning of the phrase is over shadowed by the angler’s wealth of knowledge, or shall I say information overload from all the guidebooks and media exposure.
-For this time of the year (mid summer) in New Zealand, it is quite easy to see what the fish are eating; trout are happy to rise for bigger terrestrial insects such as Beetle, Grasshopper or Cicada under the heat of the summer sun.
-It is such an exiting time of the year to be out on the water watching the fish emerging from the depth and swimming up to the surface and slowly opening its large jaws, and taking big terrestrial insects.
+For this time of the year (mid summer) in New Zealand, it is quite easy to see what the fish are eating; trout are happy to rise for bigger terrestrial insects such as Beetle, Grasshopper or Cicada in the heat of the summer sun.
+It is such an exiting time of the year to be out on the water watching the fish emerging from the depth and swimming up to the surface and slowly opening its large jaws and taking big terrestrial insects.
 Anglers can match the insects using large fly patterns to imitate what they are eating, and enjoy the dry-fly fishing at its best.

 As I mentioned earlier, 90% of the time you can get away with using generic fly pattern.
-However in a difficult condition or for a wise fish, it may make a huge difference.
+However in a difficult condition or dealing with a wise fish, simple change such as colour matching, may make a huge difference.

-It may sounds too far fetched, but who knows, it may just help you charm the fish of your dream.
+This may sounds too far fetched theory, but who knows, it may just help you charm the fish of your dream.